 Introduction: The Mighty Roto-Microscope

-This project aimed to develop a device that integrated with a cheap USB microscope allows taking 3D pictures of small samples.
-The project is meant to be an education STEM activity to learn using Arduino, 3D image reconstruction, and 3D printing by creating a useful piece of equipment for doing some exciting science activity.
-Like my previous project, it is also a moment to share good and educative time with my family and in particular, my elder son Leonardo that helped me in creating this instructable and evaluating the device as an enthusiastic STEM student.
-This time, also my lovely wife helps me to make a video of the assembly of the equipment!
+This project aimed to develop a device integrated with a cheap USB microscope that allows taking 3D pictures of small samples.
+The project is meant to be an education STEM activity to learn using Arduino, 3D image reconstruction, and 3D printing by creating a useful piece of equipment for some exciting science activity.
+Like my previous project, it is also a moment to share excellent and educative time with my family and in particular, my elder son Leonardo that helped me in creating this instructable and evaluating the device as an enthusiastic STEM student.
+This time, my lovely wife also helps me make a video of the equipment assembly!

 - An LCD Screen 1602A shield.
 We used it as we wanted to try this shield as it t has a convenient keypad integrated with the LCD.